Dean Horridge 0:00

 And then did that lead you into PE teaching?

 Dean Horridge 9:45

-Yeah, so I started by getting qualified in tennis and squash actually, because I realised that tennis is that sort of summer period game, and I wouldn’t have much money in the winter.
+So I started by getting qualified in tennis and squash because I realised that tennis is that sort of summer period game, and I wouldn’t have much money in the winter.
 So what could I do?
-I actually got coached and qualified in both sports and quickly built up a reputation for engaging children in those sports, in different working environments, and got then a great job as head Pro in the Hurlingham club in Putney, the Cumberland club, and also the Broadgate club.
-And very uniquely I never worked for any of those, I became self employed, which they hated.
+I got coached and qualified in both sports and quickly built up a reputation for engaging children in those sports and different working environments.
+I then got a great job as head Pro in the Hurlingham Club in Putney, the Cumberland Club, and the Broadgate Club.
+And very uniquely, I never worked for any of those.
+I became self-employed, which they hated.
 But my passion was engaging the children in those settings and clubs.
-Like Hurlingham club we talked about earlier, the elite, they asked me to come in and get the kids engaged in the sport, but try and put them in a position where they weren’t heard or seen.
-And I’m thinking, you’ve got to be kidding me, these are your future members, what are you talking about?
-So mine were the loudest and engaged bunch of children, we went from 8 kids in a squash section to 120 within six months, purely because it was fun and because I engaged the children.
-Purely for the fact that the kids wanted to come back every week and have have a laugh, doing what they’re doing, as well as learning a sport.
+Like Hurlingham club, we talked about earlier the elite.
+They asked me to come in and get the kids engaged in the sport but try and put them in a position where they weren’t heard or seen.
+And I’m thinking you’ve got to be kidding me.
+These are your future members, what are you talking about?
+So mine was the loudest and engaged bunch of children.
+We went from eight kids in a squash section to 120 within six months, purely because it was fun and because I engaged the children.
+The kids wanted to come back every week and have a laugh, doing what they’re doing, as well as learning a sport.
 So that’s where my journey started, and that was very much engaging the children in those settings.
-And bringing them on a journey where, which I do today, just make make sure that actually you engage all children in a fun environment.
+And bringing them on a journey where you make sure that you engage all children in a fun environment.
 It’s very simple.